cucumber-attic/website/apps/dynamic/views/_posts/upgrading-to-cucumber-3.md

 ## `Transform`

 Thanks for 7 or so dutiful years of service.
 Enjoy the retirement.
 Sorry, `Transform` is no longer with Cucumber.
-Welcome her replacement - `ParameterType`.
+Welcome its replacement - `ParameterType`.

 On the surface, `ParameterType` is similar to `Transform` - it lets you transform an argument from a string to another type before it's passed to the step definition.